 Because they are formed under immense heat and pressure, each diamond has tiny birthmarks called inclusions.

-Like fingerprints, inclusions make each stone unique.
+Like fingerprints, inclusions make each diamond unique.
 It is possible to see some inclusions with the naked eye, but others are difficult to see even with magnification:

-A diamond of exceptional clarity has minimal inclusions to interfere with the passage of light through the stone.
+A diamond of exceptional clarity has minimal inclusions to interfere with the passage of light through the diamond.
 The less inclusions usually means a more expensive diamond.

 A diamond's weight, and therefore its size, is expressed in carats (ct).